cloudsen12PLUS/cloudsen12PLUS.github.io/_data/content/single/home.md

     title: About us
     description:
     text: >-
-      The CloudSEN12 project was officially started in Peru with the guidance of [**Z_GIS**](https://www.plus.ac.at/geoinformatik/?lang=en) and the [**ISP**](https://isp.uv.es/).
+      The CloudSEN12 project started in Peru with the guidance of [**Z_GIS**](https://www.plus.ac.at/geoinformatik/?lang=en) and the [**ISP**](https://isp.uv.es/).
 This initiative addresses the challenge of processing cloud-contaminated imagery, focusing in Tropical regions, where existing cloud detection algorithms frequently underperform.
-We attribute this shortcoming to the lack of *adequate labels in the training data*.
-To address this issue, we created a **high-quality**, **globally** distributed dataset to improve cloud detection capabilities.
-After the dataset’s release in 2022 and receiving valuable feedback, the team was motivated to improve further.
-This led to **CloudSEN12+**, where, with the acquired knowledge, we refined the dataset to ensure maximum trustworthiness.
+We quickly identified that this shortcoming was due to the absence of a high-quality dataset.
+To address this issue, we decided to create a globally diverse dataset with a strong focus on quality, in order to improve  cloud detection capabilities.
+After the dataset’s release in December 2022 and receiving valuable feedback, the team was motivated to improve further.
+This led to **CloudSEN12+**, where, with the acquired knowledge, we refined the dataset ensuring maximum trustworthiness.

       **Mission:**

       Provides high-quality, open cloud detection labels for Sentinel-2, ensuring fair global data distribution.